WHERE TO HEAR MARITIME MUSIC

-- The Maritime Music of the Week Email List sends out 2-4 emails/month listing upcoming maritime music events and other community sings happening in the NORTHWEST.
-To join the list send a note to Alice Winship asking to join the list
+- (In early 2023 we will re-start this) The Maritime Music Monthly Email List sends out a monthly listing of upcoming maritime music events and other community sings happening in the NORTHWEST.
+To join the list send a note to (…Coming in 2023)

 - Sing Out keeps a list of community sings around the UNITED STATES